arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/60-Reccomended demos.md

 - Treasure Bank

 This is a CrossPlatform demonstration that shows multiple Pure Engage Cloud (PEC) products in the cohesive storyline of a customer's interaction with a fictional bank website.
-Uses the PEC Environment throughout. [link]
+Uses the PEC Environment throughout https://treasureea.demo.genesys.com/#

 ![TB](/images/TBLogin.PNG)
 - GSol